 Visiting the malls of is the shopping experience of choice for most visitors to Dubai, even though most of the real bargains are actually found in the city’s souks.
-They are also home to most of the city’s cinemas, plus a large proportion of its restaurants, tourist attractions, and entertainment options.

 The Best Malls